Mom’s Chicken and Dumplings are so good! All of her recipes are amazing, but this one brings back the fondest memories.

 Chicken and Dumplings are a southern thing and every southern cook has her own recipe and swears that it’s the best.
 Wrong.
 Mom’s is the best. 🙂 Just kidding!
 You may make your dumplings totally different and that’s fine too!

-Mom always rolled her dough out as thin as possible.
+- Mom always rolled her dough out as thin as possible.
 Most people don’t roll their dumplings thin enough for me.
-And for those people who use refrigerated biscuits for your dumplings, well, bless your heart.
-You’ll never find a refrigerated biscuit dough dumpling in my house.
-No sir re!
-But, that’s just me.

-Make the Chicken Stock for Chicken and Dumplings
+How To Make Chicken Stock for Chicken and Dumplings

-First, you bring the chicken to a boil and simmer on low for about 2 hours.
+First, bring the chicken to a boil and simmer on low for about 2 hours.
 Remove the chicken and let cool.
-(Mom doesn’t add the chicken back to her dumplings, but I usually shred the chicken and add it back about 10 minutes before the dumplings are done).

 Mom also never added any vegetables to the stock, so I don’t either.
 This recipe has been handed down from generation to generation, so I’m not about to add aromatics to this stock.
 That’s not how we roll.

-Let the stock cool for about 30 minutes and skim the fat off the top.
+Let the stock cool for about 30 minutes and skim most of the fat off the top.

 If you’d rather use chicken stock in a box, go ahead.
 I won’t tell!

-Helpful Hint: The bony pieces of chicken makes the best stock (backs, legs).
+Helpful Hint: The bony pieces of chicken make the best stock (backs, legs).

 Let’s Make the Dumplings

-Place the flour in a large bowl and make a well in the center.
+Place self-rising flour in a large bowl and make a well in the center.

 Add the water and the egg to the well and slowly combine the wet ingredients with the flour until you have a stiff dough.
 If the dough is not stiff enough, add more flour.
 If it’s too stiff, add a little more water.

-Flour your surface and roll out the dough into a rectangle and keep rolling until the dough is very thin.
+Flour a flat surface and roll out the dough into a rectangle and keep rolling until the dough is very thin.
 Let the dough dry out a little at this point.
 I usually let them sit for about two hours while the chicken broth is simmering.